donesday/donesday/README.md

 And then there is beer and music at the end (a.k.a.
 End Of The World Party).
 Smart people call it gratification, but I just call it beer.

+## What kinds of tasks are appropriate for a Donesday?

+Kind of anything you need / want to do but have been putting off for too long.
+Ideally you should be able to finish it or make progress within a few hours.

+For example:

+* redesign your old blog
+* prepare you tax return forms
+* fix a broken vase
+* learn how to play your favorite song on a ukulele
+* etc.

 ## What you need

 * A room full of procrastinators, ideally on a rainy Saturday.